Salmon-Computer-Vision/DVR-motion-parallel/README.md

-# DVR scan without parallel
+# DVR Scan Normal

-First before attempting the parallel version, try `dvr-scan` not in parallel.
+First before attempting the parallel version, try `dvr-scan` normally.

 ## Install
-On windows download and install Anaconda, whereas other systems can just use python3 `pip`.
+On windows, download and install [Anaconda](https://www.anaconda.com/), whereas other systems can just use python3 `pip`.

 On Windows, hit the Window key and search for "Anaconda Prompt" and open that